breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 + You can use the forward slash `/` to navigate further down in the hierarchy of directories.
 + Hidden files: Usually, a file has a name and an extension *(filename.extension)*.
 If a file has no name but only an extension, it will by default be hidden in the visual interface.

-## Commands to Work with the File System:
+## Commands to Work with the File System

 Here is a small selection of the most used commands by a software developer.